symfony/symfony-docs/cookbook/doctrine/file_uploads.rst

             $this->file = $file;
             // check if we have an old image path if (is_file($this->getAbsolutePath())) {
-                //store the old name to delete after the update
+                // store the old name to delete after the update
                 $this->temp = $this->getAbsolutePath();
             }
         }